Why the name Svaha?

 Ok, not what we were looking for but not bad.

-On a more disturbing association there is apparently a Russian definition of Svaha “In the age old tradition of the Russian Svaha, or matchmaker, we are very pleased to introduce you to some of the nicest and most beautiful women of the Saratov Region of Russia.”
+On a more weird association there is apparently a Russian definition of Svaha “In the age old tradition of the Russian Svaha, or matchmaker, we are very pleased to introduce you to some of the nicest and most beautiful women of the Saratov Region of Russia.”

 More recent searches have turned up a possible link to the definition we are looking for from the Ojibway (aka Chippewas) but none of these were definitive.